 1. Don’t Worry: The NSA Is Monitoring the Global Economy for Us: Brazilian TV network Globo aired a story Sunday night alleging that, as part of its highly controversial electronic monitoring program, the U.S. National Security Agency snooped through networks at Google (NASDAQ:GOOG), Petrobras (NYSE:PBR), and the Society for Worldwide Interbank Financial Telecommunication, which specializes in secure financial messaging services.

 According to The Wall Street Journal, the news agency revealed a training slide leaked by former NSA contractor Edward Snowden revealing that the NSA targeted the companies for, among other things, economic reasons… (Read more.)

 2. Business Optimism Mostly Flat in August as Congress Accomplishes Nothing: Despite the economy growing at a better-than-expected pace in the second quarter, optimism among small business owners remained mostly unchanged last month as politicians accomplished nothing, courtesy of a five-week vacation.

-The National Federation of Independent Business, the leading nonprofit small business association representing small and independent businesses, reported that its Small Business Optimism Index dropped 1.3 points in March to 89.5, compared to 90.8 in the previous month.
-March’s reading is only slightly above December’s level of 88.0, which was the second worst reading since March 2010.
-In the 44 months of economic expansion since the beginning of the “recovery” in July 2009, the index has averaged 90.7… (Read more.)
+The National Federation of Independent Business, the leading nonprofit small business association representing small and independent businesses, reported that its Small Business Optimism Index edged 0.1 percent lower in August to 94, compared to 94.1 the previous month.
+The August reading is about 13 points higher than the lowest point seen during the recession but six points below the pre-2008 average… (Read more.)